Inflectra/spira-documentation/docs/Requirements-Management-Integration/Importing-From-ReqIF-Files.md

 model to map to the Name and Description fields in SpiraTeam.
 Any other fields will be imported as custom properties.**

+The field mappings will depend on the tool you are importing from.
+The default values are:
+- **Name:** ReqIf.Name
+- **Chapter Name:** ReqIf.ChapterName
+- **Description:** ReqIf.Text

+*See the appendix for how Rational DOORS and Rational Requirements Composer ReqIF Files Work*

 Once the file is selected, and the name/description attributes mapped, click *Next* to continue to the screen where you enter your SpiraTeam project information: